botlaram/docs/docs/azure.md

 **What It's Like:** It's like having your private computer space, but sometimes you use the shared internet space too.

-**Example:** A business storing sensitive data in its private space but using the public cloud for extra storage or specific tasks.
+**Example:** A business storing sensitive data in its private space but using the public cloud for hosting web-application or using virtual machines from other cloud providers.

 ### In a Nutshell